 - The "Test" drop-down changes depending on the selection made in the "Type" drop-down.
 For example, the tests that can be done when the "Type" is "Text" are clearly different from the ones that are performed when the "Type" is "Date" or "Number".

 Learn more about how to set the conditions in a filter.

 In the example below, a business that is using MailUp in connection with an ecommerce store is setting up a filter that looks for customers whose latest order amount was a number between 100 and 500.
-Two conditions were created using the "Decimal" type and connected using the AND operator.
+Two conditions were created using the "Number (decimal)" entry and connected using the AND operator.
 This filter is based on the assumption that a field containing the latest order amount exists in the Recipients Fields.

 Multiple values profile filters

 By using the two profile conditions "is one of these" and "is not one of these" you can create a filter containing multiple values separated by a comma, up to 500 characters.

 In the example here below, the filter will pick up all recipients living in New York, San Francisco, Boston or San Diego.